Frequently Asked Questions

 TEG eStatements can be saved as a text file, HTML file, or PDF file but eStatements do not currently support any financial software packages.

-FUND TRANSFERS THROUGH ONLINE AND MOBILE BANKING
+FUND TRANSFERS THROUGH DIGITAL BANKING

 How do I transfer funds between my TEG accounts?